IsaacHair/map25.2/BiggieCheese/readme.txt

 	- goto with number for direction needs to be written in an intelligent way
 	- heap head manipulation obviously
+	*** Actually, all numbers are just passed into the bastardized c as is, so hex numbers must have the preceding "0x"

 Notes
 	- basically everything should be translated